Last Modified: 6-12-2020 23:51

-Havelock is 43km from Blenheim and at the junction between the highly scenic Queen Charlotte Drive to Picton and the State Highway 6 to Nelson.
-It was founded as a result of the gold rushes in the nineteenth century at Linkwater, Cullensville and the Wakamarina valley.
-The town grew from nothing to having 23 hotels and a thriving port in a matter of months.
-Milling of native timber in the nearby Kaituna and Pelorus valleys again increased the activity in Havelock from where logs were exported to Australia and the rest of New Zealand.
+Havelock is a small South Island town 43km from Blenheim and at the junction between the scenic Queen Charlotte Drive to Picton and State Highway 6 to Nelson.
+Named after Sir Henry Havelock a British general at the time of the Indian Mutiny, Havelock was founded as a result of the gold rushes in the nineteenth century at Linkwater, Cullensville and the Wakamarina valley.
+The town grew from nothing to having 23 hotels and a thriving port in a matter of months in the mid 19th Century.
+Milling of native timber in the nearby Kaituna and Pelorus valleys provided further economic activity in Havelock following the gold rushes, with logs exported to Australia and the rest of New Zealand.

-Named after Sir Henry Havelock a British general at the time of the Indian Mutiny, Havelock has seen its share of famous people.
+Havelock has seen its share of famous people.
 Lord Rutherford and Dr William Pickering, both scientists of international fame spent their childhoods in Havelock.

 At the 2013 census, Havelock had a population of 483, and at the 2018 census this grew to a population of 588, with a median age of 46.5 years, considerably older than the New Zealand median age as of December 2019, of 37.4 years.
 The population is predominantly European, however the Māori population makes up a significant minority at 15.8% of the population, which is similar to the national value of 16.5%.